ypwk/KnowledgeBase/Computer Science/Theory of Computation/Nondeterministic Finite Automaton.md

 A NFA **accepts** a string if along all paths starting at $q_0$ and ending at $q_f \in F$, there is some path such that the concatenation of the symbols on the path matches the input string.

 ### Graph Form
-NFAs do not have the same constraints as DFAs.
+NFAs do not have the same constraints as .